kubevela/kubevela.github.io/docs/case-studies/gitops.md

 #### Directory `infrastructure/`

-The `infrastructure/` contains the config of some infrastructures like database.In this case, we use [mysql controller](https://github.com/bitpoke/mysql-operator) to deploy a MySQL cluster.
+The `infrastructure/` contains the config of some infrastructures like database.
+In the following, we will use [MySQL operator](https://github.com/bitpoke/mysql-operator) to deploy a MySQL cluster.

 > Notice that there must be a secret in your cluster with MySQL password specified in key `ROOT_PASSWORD`.